Accessing and using Airtable to start mentoring conversations

 One you’re in the Airtable mentor base (called the “IPC Pathways career experience database”), here are eight tips for using the database to start conversations with Immanuel mentors:

-First, you should review the Pathways website generally, and in particular the seekers page for tips on selecting mentors, issuing the invitation for a cup of coffee, and making the most out of your conversations.
+First, you should review the Pathways website generally, and in particular the conversations page for tips on selecting mentors, issuing the invitation for a conversation, and making the most out of your conversations.